KoBeWi/Godot-Project-Builds/README.md

     - **Butler Path:** Path to itch.io's Butler executable used to publish builds to itch.io.
     - **Username:** Login used for authentication when uploading games.
 Note that unlike other upload tools, you are supposed to launch Butler and login to cache your credentials (this is not handled by Project Builder).
 This has to be done once.

+### Required Paths

+This applies to tasks and configuration.
+You will sometimes notice that a file/directory field is marked yellow or red.
+This denotes required fields.
+If a field is yellow, it means that the target file/directory must exist at the time the task is executed, so at most it has to be created as a result of preceding tasks.
+If a field is red it means that the task will fail at prevalidation stage.

 #### Global Configuration

 - **Godot**